T-U-R-A/tura-coding-book/Chapter1.typ

 There are two key observations in this question :-

-The first key observation  is that each time where you remove 2 coins from pile A and 1 coin from pile B or 1 coin from pile A and 2 coins from pile B, the total number of coins in both the towers always gets reduced by 3 so to empty both piles, the sum of coins in the two piles must be divisible by 3.
+The first key observation  is that each time you remove 2 coins from pile A and 1 coin from pile B or 1 coin from pile A and 2 coins from pile B, the total number of coins in both the towers always gets reduced by 3 so to empty both piles, the sum of coins in the two piles must be divisible by 3.

-The second key observation to solving this equation is that the number of coins in one pile cannot exceed twice the number of coins int the other pile.
+The second key observation is that the number of coins in one pile cannot exceed twice the number of coins in the other pile.
+Because in that case you cannot empty the bigger pile even if you remove 2 coins from the bigger pile for each time you remove 1 coin from the smaller pile.

 Using this we check if the above two conditions are met and accordingly output the result.